agrawalpoonam/agarwalpoonam.github.io/_posts/2019-01-06-Transactional System Administration Vs Service Centric Model in SRE.md

 ## Some different ways that different organizations has adopted.
 ### 1) Baseline- Convert "Push" -> "Collaboration"
 #### How?
 There are 2 ways:
-	- Put one SRe in different development teams Agile meetings.
+	- Put one SRE member in different development teams Agile meetings.
 	- Put each team lead of different development teams in SRE Agile meetings.
 		> Another version could be SRE communicating with all stakeholders ogf the product not just developers.
 Both of the above gives a single solution by solving Administartion related problems in Dev teams.
 Isn't it?
 SRE memebers become aware of their problems in the meetings and can solve them.
 Dev teams can also use SRE chat rooms for their issues.